 Being a WordPress Developer

 We consider ourselves to be WordPress developers here at Pixel Jar.
 While we’ve certainly used other tools over the years, as a company, we focus our learning, marketing, and teaching efforts on the WordPress platform.
-This means that we’re focused on a specific platform that handles many of the core requirements for any project.
+This means that we focus on a specific platform that handles many of the core requirements for any project.
 We’ve talked about why we use WordPress and even talked about some of the tools we use when developing projects in the past, but this post focuses on what it means to be a WordPress Developer.

 The Technical Perspective on Being a WordPress Developer